lmio/translation/docs/README.md

 ### Adding tasks

-To add a task, log in as `ISC`.
+To add a task, log in as `HSC`.
 Then, click the menu on the top-right corner, and select `Add New Task`:

 | <img src="./images/add-new-task-1.png" width="300"> | <img src="./images/add-new-task-2.png" width="300"> |
 |-|-|

 ### Writing task statements

-ISC can start adding task statement via the editor on the left side:
+HSC can start adding task statement via the editor on the left side:

 <img src="./images/writing-task-statement.png" width="600">